TwistingTwists/obsidian-tools/Evaluation AI - Pipeline.md

 ----

-### Steps for Cargo rust flutter app - WebGL?
+### Steps for Cargo rust flutter app

 - review of whoop app -- I am rank 9 / 10k users who use whoop.
 - if I do this, then my sleep goes for toss.
+I have data to show.
 -

 ### PIPELINE for mains questions database